theComputeKid/scrapper/README.md

 #endif
 ```

-The declaration of the C++ wrapper function is kept separate to the implementation so the user-facing interface is clean.
+The declaration of the C++ wrapper function is kept separate to the implementation (an opinionated decision) so the user-facing interface is clean.
 Having the implementation at the bottom allows the user to not care about the bottom half of the exported interface.
 Because the implementation is `constexpr` (and inline), there is no user runtime cost for the switchyard contained within it.

 The program can also provide an even cleaner interface, if requested.
 It can generate a separate implementation file that is automatically included in the main export header: